renovate-bot/khulnasoft-lab-_-khulnasoft-development-kit/doc/howto/preview_khulnasoft_changes.md

    ```

 1. If previewing your changes, when you are satisfied with your changes and want to submit them for
-   review, follow the process for submitting a merge request for a `gitlab` branch from the command
+   review, follow the process for submitting a merge request for a `khulnasoft` branch from the command
    line.
 1. Once the work is completed, we recommend [updating KDK](../kdk_commands.md#update-kdk) again.
 This means that the
    next time you want to run it, KDK is based on the default branch for KhulnaSoft and not on the changed branch.